wp-blocks/modul-r/readme.txt

   gulp scripts
 Traspile es6 to javascript (if needed) then uglify (minify), concat (merge all files into one) and creates the sourcemap. gulp watch
-You have to run this command during developement, and this command will be your best friend 🙂 It runs a file watcher on sass, scripts, and images folders and when triggered run the needed gulp task.
+You have to run this command during development, and this command will be your best friend 🙂 It runs a file watcher on sass, scripts, and images folders and when triggered run the needed gulp task.
 It uses the latest version of gulp which allows these tasks to run in parallel, in order to have very short compilation times. gulp imageMinify
 Minify images (PNG, JPEG, GIF and SVG) from assets/src/img then copy to assets/dist/img folder. gulp clean